Top 10 Things to Do In Bangkok that are Totally Instagrammable

 So getting back to your hotel you are subject to either taking a taxi (not recommended I’ve heard taxi scams here are rampant).
 Or taking the BTS and Boat.
 Taking a tour though would be the easiest way to get in and out of Wat Pho.

 Erawan Museum in Bangkok

 Erawan Museum in Bangkok is a stunning site known for it’s 3 headed elephant display topping the museum building.
 How do you get to Erawan Museum?
-The best way to get to Erawan Museum is by taxi for GrabCar because the BTS and MRT do not have stops here.
-You can get to Erawan Museum by car in about 30 minutes.
+You can get to Erawan Museum by taking the BTS Sukhumvit line and getting off at Pu Chao or Chang Erawan station.
+From either station, you will need to walk or take a taxi or GrabCar.

 The museum interior and stairs are exquisite with one side in pink and one side in white.
 If you were impressed with the 3 headed elephant, the interior will blow you away.
 Both the interior and 1st and 2nd floor are amazing Instagram spots.
 The staircase leading up to the 2nd floor is breathtaking.
 And the pottery on display on the first floor is gorgeous as well.

 The 3rd floor is all in blue and also beautiful, but they do not allow photos here.